Astrology Guides

 What Is Synastry? illustration

 Some aspects are harmonious.
 Your Venus on their Moon creates a warm, nurturing affection that feels effortless.
 Some aspects are tense.
-Your Saturn on their Sun can feel like criticism, even when you are trying to help.
+Your Saturn on their Sun can feel like criticism, even when you're trying to help.

 No synastry chart is all harmony or all tension.
 Every real relationship has both.
-The question isn't whether there are difficult aspects but whether the harmonious ones provide enough glue to make the difficult ones worth navigating.
+The question isn't whether there are difficult aspects but whether the harmonious ones provide enough glue to make the difficult ones worth working through.

 The 5 Most Important Synastry Aspects